bansallab/flu_seasonality/README.md

 If you use this code, please cite:

 Pullano G, Tiu A, Srebric J, Milton DK, Marr LC, Bansal S.
-*Human Behavior and Built Environments Drive Influenza Seasonality in the US.*
+*Human Behavior and Built Environments Shape Influenza Seasonality in the US.*

 (Full citation will be updated upon publication.)